HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 As per the author's experience, there is a lack of awareness in engineering teams about image optimization services offered by CDNs where CDNs can do most of the heavy lifting without touching any code.
 For example, Adobe Scene7 offers this under their [Smart Imaging solution](https://helpx.adobe.com/uk/experience-manager/6-3/assets/using/imaging-faq.html).
 Clients on Salesforce Commerce Cloud using the platform's embedded CDN capability (which uses Cloudflare) can enable this with a simple toggle.
 By increasing the awareness of such solutions, we can try to move the needle in favor of more efficient formats.

-Another point for readers who are interested in improve CRUX metrics with images sizes/formats, currently progressive images provides no weightage towards Largest Contentful Paint despite being helpful for user-perceived performance.
+Another point for readers who are interested in improving CRUX metrics with images sizes/formats, currently progressive images provides no weightage towards Largest Contentful Paint despite being helpful for user-perceived performance.
 There is a fascinating [discussion](https://github.com/WICG/largest-contentful-paint/issues/68) in the community on this topic and in future it is possible that progressive images will contribute towards LCP.
 There may be renewed interest in the ecommerce community towards formats supporting progressive loading due to this and inclusion of Core Web Vitals in Page Experience signals from May 2021.

 ### Third-party requests and bytes